-"All the said officers and ministers, as well of the one sort as of the other, be appointed, assigned, and elected, and in every place, by the laws
+"All the said officers and ministers, as well of the one sort as of the other, be appointed, assigned, and elected, and in every place, by the laws and orders of kings and princes.

 "In the admission of many of these officers, be divers comely ceremonies and solemnities used which be not of necessity, but only for a good order and seemly fashion; for if such offices and ministrations were committed without such solemnity, they were nevertheless truly committed.